 What causes a rollover accident?

-Most single-vehicle rollover accidents occur with a trip.
-The vehicle leaves the roadway and the tires might sink into soft soil or the tires strike a guardrail or curb.
+Rollover accidents more often occur with a trip: the vehicle leaves the roadway and the tires might sink into soft soil or the tires strike a guardrail or curb.
 Other common trip dangers are pavement surface changes, snow banks or steep ditches.
 The National Highway Traffic Safety Administration estimates that 95 percent of rollover accidents happen because high tripping force applied to the tires causes the vehicle to roll.

 Un-tripped rollovers do not happen as frequently.
 Usually these rollovers result when a driver makes a quick avoidance maneuvers while traveling at a high speed.
 For example, if a deer crosses the road, a driver may swerve to avoid the deer, but ends up rolling the vehicle.
 Sometimes, the rollover accident can leave a driver or passengers more severely injured than striking the deer head-on.

-Tire and design defects can cause severe injury
+Rollover accident injuries from tire and design defects can be severe

-A tire blow, caused by an incorrectly pressurized tire or defective tire can also cause a rollover.
+Rollover accidents can be caused by tire blowouts, either from incorrectly pressurized tires or defectives.
 Cars from the factory generally are overinflated and the dealer will check the pressure and reduce it if needed before delivery.
 In some cases, a dealer misses this step, which can affect handling.

 In other cases, a manufacturer may be aware of tire problems such as tread separation and fail to react appropriately.
 A Pennsylvania auto defect lawsuit is one way to hold a manufacturer liable when it knew a dangerous condition existed and failed to remedy the situation.
 Auto manufacturers must adequately test products to make sure the design is safe.
 When they fail to do so, they put lives at risk.